-Just as the Strategic Plan guides the County's operational priorities, the "Principles of Sound Financial Management" guides financial decisions.
-William County has a long standing commitment to sound financial management.
+The "Principles of Sound Financial Management" guides financial decisions.
+The County has a long standing commitment to sound financial management.
 These principles were first adopted in 1988 and receive regular updates to ensure their continued usefulness as a guide for decision-making.
 The sound financial management of the County's resources is achieved by following the consistent and coordinated approach provided by this policy document.
-Further, by following these principles the County's image and credibility with the public, bond rating agencies, and investors is enhanced.
+Further, by following these principles the County's image and credibility with the public, bond rating agencies and investors is enhanced.
 The County's improved credibility is reflected by recent credit upgrades, including achievement of its first AAA credit rating.
 Three factors make this prudent financial planning imperative:

 - 1. Public demand for services and facilities in a rapidly urbanizing environment tend to escalate at a more rapid rate than population growth and revenues; - 2.
-State and Federal mandates for services and standards are often not accompanied by sufficient funds to provide the required services or to meet imposed standards; - 3.
-And, changes in national or local economic conditions can impact the revenue base.
+State and Federal mandates for services and standards are often not accompanied by sufficient funds to provide the required services or to meet imposed standards; and - 3.
+Changes in national or local economic conditions can impact the revenue base.